 Scientific and Clinical Advisors

 Dr. Bailes is a medical oncologist with substantial experience in legislation, public policy and advocacy, as well as the business aspects of the practice of oncology and medicine.
 Dr. Bailes has served in various executive leadership capacities for the American Society of Clinical Oncology (ASCO), including terms as President, Interim Executive Vice President and Chief Executive Officer, and Chair of the ASCO Government Relations Council.
-He has also served as the Executive Vice President of Clinical Affairs for US Oncology, Inc. Prior to that, Dr. Bailes was Executive Vice President and National Medical Director of Physician Reliance Network, Inc (PRN), one of the corporate predecessors to US Oncology.
+He has also served as the Executive Vice President of Clinical Affairs for US Oncology, Inc. Previously, Dr. Bailes was Executive Vice President and National Medical Director of Physician Reliance Network, Inc (PRN), one of the corporate predecessors to US Oncology.
 Dr. Bailes has many years of experience in the practice of oncology in the private sector, he is a partner in Texas Oncology, P.A., the largest oncology practice group in the country, and he was a founding member of PRN.

-In addition to his training in internal medicine at UNC-Chapel Hill and hematology / oncology at Roswell Park Cancer Institute, Lyman was a postdoctoral fellow in biostatistics at the Harvard School of Public Health.
-He previously served as Chief of Medicine at the Moffitt Cancer Center and Director of Comparative Effectiveness and Outcomes Research at Duke University before assuming his current position.
-Lyman is a Fellow of the American Society of Clinical Oncology and serves on its board of directors, is editor-in-chief of Cancer Investigation, and serves on the editorial board of the Journal of Clinical Oncology, Journal of global Oncology, and several other professional publications.
-He has authored or edited more than 15 books and more than 500 scientific articles.
+In addition to his training in internal medicine at the University of North Carolina, Chapel Hill and hematology / oncology at Roswell Park Cancer Institute, Dr. Lyman was a postdoctoral fellow in biostatistics at the Harvard School of Public Health.
+Before assuming his current position, he served as Chief of Medicine at the Moffitt Cancer Center and Director of Comparative Effectiveness and Outcomes Research at Duke University.
+Dr. Lyman is a Fellow of the American Society of Clinical Oncology and serves on its board of directors, is Editor-in-Chief of Cancer Investigation, and serves on the editorial board of the Journal of Clinical Oncology, Journal of Global Oncology, and several other professional publications.
+He has authored or edited more than 15 books and 500 scientific articles.

-Donald P. McDonnell, Ph.D., is the Glaxo-Wellcome Professor of Molecular Cancer BiologyDonald P. McDonnell, Ph.D., is the Glaxo-Wellcome Professor of Molecular Cancer Biology and Chairman of the Department of Pharmacology and Cancer Biology at Duke University School of Medicine.
-In addition, he serves as Co-Director of the Women’s Cancer Program within the Duke Cancer Institute.
+Dr. McDonnell is the Glaxo-Wellcome Professor of Molecular Cancer Biology and Chairman of the Department of Pharmacology and Cancer Biology at Duke University School of Medicine.
+In addition, he serves as Co-Director of the women’s cancer program within the Duke Cancer Institute.

-Dr. McDonnell has received numerous investigator awards; the most notable being the Roy E. Greep, Weitzman, and Ernst Oppenheimer Awards from the Endocrine Society, ASPET’s John J. Abel Award, the Pharmacia-ASPET Award for Experimental Therapeutics, the NAMS SERM Research Award and the Robert Ruffolo lifetime achievement award in pharmacology.
-He is an Honorary Fellow of the Royal College of Physicians, Ireland.
-Recently he was elected as a member of the National Academy of Medicine.
-Dr. McDonnell has published over 300 articles on the molecular pharmacology of nuclear hormone receptors.
-Currently, he is deputy editor of Oncogene, and sits on the editorial board of several journals.
+Dr. McDonnell has received numerous investigator awards; the most notable being the Roy E. Greep, Weitzman, and Ernst Oppenheimer Awards from the Endocrine Society, ASPET’s John J. Abel Award, the Pharmacia-ASPET Award for Experimental Therapeutics, the NAMS SERM Research Award and the Robert Ruffolo Lifetime Achievement Award in pharmacology.
+He is an honorary hellow of the Royal College of Physicians, Ireland, and was recently elected as a member of the National Academy of Medicine.
+Dr. McDonnell has published more than 300 articles on the molecular pharmacology of nuclear hormone receptors.
+Currently, he is deputy editor of Oncogene, and sits on the editorial boards of several journals.